Everything we know about President Joe Biden’s trip to Ukraine

 “One year later, Kyiv stands.
 And Ukraine stands.
 Democracy stands,” Mr Biden said.

-The president had planned a trip to Poland to meet with Polish President Andrzej Duda this week but – due to obvious security concerns – the visit to Ukraine has been kept a closely-guarded secret until now.
+The president had planned a trip to Poland to meet with Polish President Andrzej Duda this week but – due to obvious security concerns – the visit to Ukraine was kept a closely-guarded secret until now.

+In total, the visit lasted around five hours before Mr Biden travelled on to Poland.

 The visit to Kyiv